 Abnormal faeces in dogs and cats

-“Faeces” is a Latin word meaning ‘dregs’ or ‘sediment’ and is also known as poo, poop, excrement, stool, bowel movement, defecation, fecal matter and countless other names.
-All these terms refer to the body’s waste matter that is formed in the intestines and discharged through the anus.
+“Faeces” is a Latin word meaning ‘dregs’ or ‘sediment’ and is also known as poo, poop, excrement, stool, bowel movement, defecation, faecal matter and countless other names.
+All these terms refer to the body’s waste matter which is initially ingested as food, processed with absorption of nutrients in the intestines and passed back out through the anus.
 Waste matter is comprised mainly of water, undigested food matter, fats, bacteria, salts, minerals and other substances.

 While there is a huge range of what is normal when it comes to faeces, being familiar with your dog’s or cat’s toileting habits can be beneficial for the ongoing monitoring of its health.
-It is important to be aware of both the frequency of bowel movements and what a typical stool looks like when the animal is healthy, so that any subtle variations in regularity or appearance of the faeces will be recognised.
-The smell of the faeces is another indicator of health; although an odour is normal, healthy faeces should not smell too foul.
+It is important to be aware of both the frequency of bowel movements and what a typical stool looks like when your pet is healthy, so any subtle variations in regularity or appearance of the faeces will be recognised.
+The smell of the faeces is another indicator of health; although an odour is normal, healthy faeces should not smell extremely foul.

-Abnormal frequency or appearance of the faeces can be symptomatic of a number of underlying conditions, ranging from digestive disorders to liver or kidney disease to dietary sensitivities to parasites.
-This explains why veterinarians regularly take a stool sample for examination; important information not just about digestive health but the overall health of the animal can be attained by analysing the faeces.
+Abnormal frequency or appearance of the faeces can be symptomatic of a large number of underlying conditions, ranging from digestive disorders to liver or kidney disease to dietary sensitivities to parasites.
+This explains why veterinarians will ask about stool consistency, or even take a stool sample for examination; important information about digestive health and the overall health of the animal can be attained by analysing the faeces.

 When it comes to appearance, faeces have four main “C” characteristics: colour, content, consistency, and coating.